 Pororari River Track

-This verdant green revelation is found within New Zealand’s smallest National Park, Paparoa National Park.
-It’s soon to be home to our tenth great walk, the Paparoa / Pyke 37 track, with a section dedicated to those who unfortunately perished in the November 2010 mine disaster.
+This verdant green revelation is found within New Zealand’s smallest national park, Paparoa National Park.
+It’s soon to be home to our tenth great walk, the Paparoa / Pike 29 track, with a section dedicated to those who unfortunately perished in the November 2010 mine disaster.
 The hike can be found near the Pororari River Bridge, north of the Visitor Centre found on State Highway 6.

 This is one of the easiest walks on our list of the best hikes in New Zealand.
 It feels like you’ve stepped into a prehistoric world as you skirt alongside the gentle Pororari River.
 Huge nikau palms and heaps of fern species wave as you strain your eyes looking for dinosaurs… it really does feel like walking onto the set of a Jurassic Park film.
 Whilst there may or may not have been T-rexes and Pterodactyls roaming through this lush rainforest, there were definitely Moa, the hybrid Ostrich-Emu birds that went extinct a few hundred years ago.
 Many of our native flora evolved around these birds, including the lancewood tree, which can be seen on many of these wonderful walks.

 Despite being the shortest hike within our trekking guide, the Pororari River Track is incredibly rewarding.
-Over the 7 kilometres / 4.3 mile return hike, there are a few gentle undulations, but nothing too challenging, even for inexperienced trampers (that’s how we affectionately refer to hikers here in New Zealand!).
-This gem of a hike is included in our Masterpiece, Kiwi Classic and World Heritage itineraries, so there are ample opportunities to wander amongst the dense rainforest.
+Over the 7km / 4.3 mile return hike, there are a few gentle undulations, but nothing too challenging, even for inexperienced trampers (that’s how we affectionately refer to hikers here in New Zealand!).
+This gem of a hike is included in our Grand Explorer, Masterpiece, Kiwi Classic and World Heritage itineraries, so there are ample opportunities to wander amongst the dense rainforest.

 Mueller Hut Route